damianhakert/damianhakert.github.io/source/posts/2016-12-14-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 This job is responsible for deploying our application to the [Google Container Engine](https://cloud.google.com/container-engine/).
 I purposely decided to make use of the [Google Cloud SDK](https://cloud.google.com/sdk/gcloud/) (`gcloud`) because it gives us the possibility to programmatically create and manage Google Container Engine clusters and other products of the Google Cloud ecosystem.
 In this tutorial, we will simplify things a bit by creating the Google Container Engine cluster beforehand through the GUI.

 First, we create a Google Cloud Project named `actuator-sample`.
 Take note of the `Project ID` since it sometimes differs from the project name we specify.
 Then we create a Google Container Engine cluster named `actuator-sample` as well.
 We can choose any machine type and any number of nodes.
-For the purpose of this tutorial is sufficient one node and a small machine.
+For the purpose of this tutorial one node and a small machine are sufficient.
 Let's take note of the `zone`.

 ![Create a container cluster](/images/blogimages/continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes/create-gce-cluster.png){: .shadow}